SadakhyaNarnur/Automatic-Speech-to-Sign-Language-Translation/README.md

 We run inference on these cropped frames using “GAN inference” The images hence inferred by GAN are stitched together and saved.

-Note:
-It is an ongoing project, complete code and documentations will be provided later this year towards the end.
-Till then we are keeping this open for our reference.
-No rights are given for open usage of this code.

 My research insights a quick 5mins read: https://medium.com/@sadakhya/things-to-keep-in-mind-when-training-gan-and-what-i-realized-while-trying-to-improve-my-inference-63291e3ea6fc